henrik/octopress/README.markdown

 Octopress and its default theme are under the MIT license.

 I ask that you don't base your blog's design on mine, or use the distinctive custom year scrolling, since I like my blog to have an identity of its own.
-The default theme is great, though, and a great place to start on yours.
+The default theme is great, though, and a good place to start on yours.

 The pug graphic is under copyright, as are blog post contents; code is under MIT unless otherwise stated.